Shane-Ellington/Black-Hat-Python/README.md

 21MAY  This has been an awesome learning expereince so far.
 1. Learned a bit about sockets and how UDP/TCP clients and servers interact under the hood.
-2. Learned a many new types of syntax in Python.
+2. Learned  many new types of syntax in Python.
 3. Made my first useful tool, although it is kind of janky as of right now.
 I need to improve the formatting and clean up some of my errors.
 After running the tool, some commands lead to unexpected output.